Bouni/kicad-jlcpcb-tools/README.md

 ## Usage 🥳

+Chekout this screencast, it shows quickly how to use this plugin:

 ![KiCAD JLCPCB example](https://raw.githubusercontent.com/Bouni/kicad-jlcpcb-tools/main/images/showcase.gif)

-### Parts Library
-This lets you select one or multiple footprints that are on the PCB and search the JLCPCB parts database for a part that fits your needs.
+### Toggle BOM / CPL attributes

+You can easily toggle the `exclude from BOM` and `exclude from CPL` attributes of one or multiple footprints.

+### Select LCSC parts from the JLCPCB parts database

+Select one or multiple footprints, click select part.
+In the upcoming modal dialog, search for parts, select the one of your choice and click select part.
-When you click the part of your choice, the LCSC number will be assigned to the footprint(s).
+The LCSC number of your selection will then be assigned to the footprints.

-### Fabrication data
+### Generate fabrication data

-To generate the production files, simply click the generate button and it will generate the files in your project folder.
+Generate all neccessary assambly files for your board with a simple click.

 A new directory called `jlcpcb` is created, in there two seperate foldes are created, `gerber` and `assembly`.

 In the gerber folder all necessary `*.gbr` and `*.drl` files are generated and ziped, ready for upload to JLCPCB.